slightcold00/STA208-COVID-19-Analysis/README.md

 ## Conclusion and Discussion

 In this notebook [Recommended model using autoregression analysis](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Recommended%20Autoregression%20Model%20for%20Prediction.ipynb), we give a brief summary of recommended prediction model.
 We see that for predicting the death cases, it is useful to add average temperature as a potential feature.
 For predicting the confirmed cases, the autoregression model without using temperature is already good, especially for Pennsylvania, Florida and Washington.

+In this notebook [A Brief Discussion on changing temperature in test data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Discussion%20for%20Changing%20Average%20Daily%20Temperature.ipynb), we give a brief discussion on changing average temperature on the test data to see what would happen if the average temperature was 10 degrees higher and 10 degrees lower.
+However, we should be careful on this issue.
+There are many other biological features that will affect the activity of virus, for example, the health condition for each confirmed case.

+Due to the limitation, we did not have the access to these data.
+Besides, we can not make casual statements on the relationship between temperature and death cases.
+This result is not quite reliable and need to be improved further.